Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Related Work

-\textbf{Synthetic Data for Logic Reasoning.} Prior synthesis generally falls into two paradigms: (1) \emph{formal verifiers}, such as SLR~\citep{kersting2025slrautomatedsynthesis} targeting inductive logic programming and ProtoReasoning~\citep{he2025protoreasoningprototypesfoundationgeneralizable} using prototype-based generation; and (2) \emph{human-authored templates}, where works like Reasoning Gym~\citep{stojanovski2025reasoninggymreasoningenvironments}, Enigmata~\citep{chen2025enigmata}, and SynLogic~\citep{liu2025synlogic} scale tasks via expert scripts but rely on manual effort.
+\textbf{Synthetic Data for Logic Reasoning.} Prior synthesis generally falls into two paradigms: (1) \emph{formal verifiers}, such as SLR~\citep{helff2025slr} targeting inductive logic programming and ProtoReasoning~\citep{he2025protoreasoningprototypesfoundationgeneralizable} using prototype-based generation; and (2) \emph{human-authored templates}, where works like Reasoning Gym~\citep{stojanovski2025reasoning}, Enigmata~\citep{chen2025enigmata}, and SynLogic~\citep{liu2025synlogic} scale tasks via expert scripts but rely on manual effort.
 AutoLogi~\citep{yu2025autologiautomatedgeneration} integrates LLMs for rewriting but focuses on SAT problems.
 Unlike these methods often constrained to specific domains (e.g., ILP, SAT) or fixed templates, our framework leverages code agents to enable scalable synthesis for general algorithmic reasoning.

 \textbf{Agentic Synthesis Pipelines.} AgentFrontier~\citep{chen2025agentfrontierexpandingcapabilityfrontier} and AgentEvolver~\citep{AgentEvolver2025} enable autonomous task discovery and evolution through feedback.
 Similar pipelines like AgenticMath~\citep{liu2026agenticmathenhancingllmreasoning}, SPICE~\citep{liu2025spiceselfplaycorpusenvironments}, and InfoSeek~\citep{xia2025opendatasynthesisdeep} target mathematical and research tasks, while \citet{zhou2025autocodellmsproblemsetters} focus on competitive programming.
-Following this trend, we propose \textit{meta-synthesis} for logic tasks, using multi-gate validation and adversarial review to address their unique structural and assessment challenges.
+Following this trend, we propose \textit{meta-synthesis} for logic tasks, where the key difficulty lies in \emph{reliable verification}: logical correctness is often hard to check automatically and is naturally decoupled from surface-form reasoning traces, motivating multi-gate validation and adversarial review.